jpilarski/DrinkBook/README.md

 #### [🇵🇱 Wersja polska](#ℹ️-o-projekcie)

-The application was created for the `Mobile Applications` course during the 6th semester of the Bachelor's degree in Computer Science at Poznan University of Technology.
+The application was created for the `Mobile applications` course during the 6th semester of the Bachelor's degree in Computer Science at Poznan University of Technology.

 ### ✅ Main features of the application